 Once you've selected your invitation, you'll need to select a role for the invitees.
 Note that if you are inviting multiple users at once, they will all carry the same role.

 Email invitations will generate an email to all invitees giving them a link to click on to begin the account setup process.
 The email will have the subject line Invitation and will look like this:

 Permanent Invitation Link

-Note: the permanent invitation link can only be used to add message senders, not admins or moderators.
+Note: the permanent invitation link can only be used to add message senders, not account owners, admins, nor moderators.

-Once on the invitations page, you'll find the permanent invitations link in the upper lefthand corner.
+Once on the invitations page, you'll find the permanent invitations link in the white box:

 When a user clicks on the permanent invitation link, they'll be taken through the invitation acceptance flow, which is described in the "Accepting Invitations" section below.

 Accepting invitations is a two-step process and differs for users who are new to the ThruText system vs. those who already have a ThruText account.

 Some ThruText clients use shared computers to send text messages, for example at in-person "text-a-thons."
 When using shared computers, make sure to log previous users out of ThruText, clear browsing data, or open new browser windows in "incognito mode."
 Failure to do so may cause confusion when inviting new users.
 If you invite a new user to ThruText but a previous user is already logged in, you will skip the profile creation step and see the "accept the invitation" screen indicated above, which will make the new user think they are ready to text when in fact they have yet to set up their account.